re-framejs/re-framejs/docs/MentalModelOmnibus.md

 __First__, above all, we believe in the one true [Dan Holmsand], creator of Reagent, and his divine instrument: the `ratom`.
 We genuflect towards Sweden once a day.

-__Second__, we believe in ClojureScript, immutable data and the process of building a system out of pure functions.
+__Second__, we believe in ClojureScript (in this implementation we have to use javascript), immutable data and the process of building a system out of pure functions.

 __Third__, we believe in the primacy of data, for the reasons described in